 Required Qualifications at the Full Performance Level:

-Master’s degree in public health management, supply chain management, industrial engineering, public health, business administration, or a related discipline is required
+Master’s degree in public health management or related discipline is required.

 Prior Work Experience:

 Minimum five years’ experience with HIV/AIDS Care and Treatment Program especially in the provision of technical assistance.

 As a COR/AOR, the incumbent must have the relevant certification before being placed on the full performance level of the position.
 The incumbent will undergo on-the-job technical training in support of the management and evaluation of programs and projects in development assistance.

 English language fluency (Level IV English), both in oral and written communications, is a requirement for this position.
 English language written skills will be evaluated in the initial review of an applicant's submission by a review of the Cover Letter and of the CV itself as well as in the testing phase.
 Oral English skills will be evaluated in the interview phase.